niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 ![Player Hierarchy](./res/1-2-PlayerHierarchy.PNG)

-#### :octicons-question-16: Why Are we Doing it This Way?
+???+ info "Why Are we Doing it This Way?"
     You may be wondering why we have chosen to structure our player this way.
 Why not just use the Octohedron as our player root, for example?
 There is no immediate reason why you cannot do this, but it will bite you in the future.

     For starters, many complex GameObjects will often need to consist of multiple GameObjects rooted under the same parent (similar to the *Road* we made earlier).
 Since children inherit their parent's Transforms (positions, rotations, and scales), we want to try and separate the hierarchy of unrelated items in our object as best as possible.

     For example, later we will make our Octohedron model spin as it flies through the level.
 If we had everything parented to our Octohedron model, it would make **everything** on the player spin, which would be a huge mess!

     Therefore, we create a GameObject specifically for the player's graphical representation, and put the Octohedron under that.
 By then moving the GFX up a bit, we move the model up as well.
 That way, any other graphical objects we have will all be vertically aligned, and our Octohedron can spin without any side effects.

-Further, the position of the top-most GameObject in any object is often considered that collective object's 'True Position'.
-It is also often a useful notion to have an object's position be somewhere along the ground below its center of mass.
+    Further, the position of the top-most GameObject in any group is often considered that collective object's 'True Position'.
+It is also often a useful notion and standard to have an object's position be at ground-level directly below its center of mass.

     Our player is represented by a the Octohedron, but we would like its position to be described as somewhere along the X-Z plane, and the Y position is always 0 for simplicity's sake.
 So we keep the root GameObject at Y=0, but move the graphical representation of the player up a bit.

-The benefits of this are a bit too difficult to explain out of context, but it will make more sense as we develop our player object (and as you make some inevitable mistakes in your own projects!).
-The way your organize and object's sub-hierarchy is very important when you start creating more complex things!
+    The benefits of this are a bit difficult to conceptualize out of context, but it will make more sense as we develop our player object (and as you make some inevitable mistakes in your own projects!).
+The way you organize and object's sub-hierarchy is very important when you start creating more complex things!

 ### 3) Apply Materials